Generic Name: candesartan (kan de SAR tan)

 if you are dehydrated.

-FDA pregnancy category D. Do not use if you are pregnant.
-Stop using and tell your doctor right away if you become pregnant.
-Atacand can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control.
+Do not use if you are pregnant.
+If you become pregnant, stop taking this medicine and tell your doctor right away.
+Candesartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.

 How should I take Atacand?

 Take Atacand exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

 You may take Atacand with or without food.